 Prep your hair beforehand.

-"Make sure to prep your hair before your color appointment," recommends Meaghan Vinci, a colorist at Mèche Salon in Beverly Hills (she works with Matt Rez, a Byrdie favorite).
+"Make sure to prep your hair before your color appointment," recommends Meaghan Vinci, a colorist at Mèche Salon in Beverly Hills.
 "You want to keep your hair as healthy as possible going into a color appointment—this prevents breakage.
 Apply a generous amount of Olaplex Hair Perfector No. 3 ($28) and sleep in it overnight.
 In the morning, rinse it out and apply Shu Uemura Ultimate Remedy Extreme Restoration Treatment ($68) as a conditioning treatment for 15 minutes."

 "Be honest with your colorist," implores Vinci.
 "Give them all the information of your past color experiences from the last three years—the colors, the damage, anything.
 This matters as it will explain a bit about your hair's health and address any issues that may come up during the process.
 Tell them your concerns and what you disliked and liked about previous hair colors.
 However, trust them.
 Once you've given them all the information, they'll be able to collaborate with you on the best strategy."